Listen to the More Recipes About Music & Food Spotify Playlist

 1/2 part granulated sugar

 NOTE: The proportions of this recipe are based on the weight of the orange.
 If you have 16 ounces of orange rinds you’ll need and 8 ounces sugar.

-Cut orange rinds in quarters and place in a medium bowl.
+Cut orange rinds in quarters and place them in a medium bowl.
 Sprinkle with sugar and stir to thoroughly combine.
 Cover and let sit on the counter for at least 4 hours – stirring every 30 – 45 minutes.
-Using a fine mesh strainer, strain syrup.
+Using a fine-mesh strainer, strain syrup.
 In small batches, press rinds in the mesh strainer with a spoon to get every drop.
 Pour into bottle and store in the refrigerator.